YugioCard59/VHDL_viaGHDL_4BitSynch_Counter/README.md

 # 4-bit Synchronous Binary Counter using VHDL

-##  4-bit Synchronous Binary Counter VHDL Project Overview
+##  4-bit Synchronous Binary Counter VHDL Project Overview Note: AI was used to assist with adherence to syntax rules for VHDL

 This project is an exercise in utilizing foundational skills in synchronous digital logic design using VHDL.
 Specifically GHDL is used to code.